dead-claudia/thallium/README.md

 ## Usage

-To be completed.
-This is waiting on the completion of the CLI, but for now, you can look at the tests.
+This is waiting on the completion of the CLI, but for now, you can look at the [documentation](./docs/README.md) and [tests](./test/), which use Techtonic's assertions themselves.

 Couple specific notes: